mesosphere/universe/docs/gen_universe/gen_universe.markdown

 scripts/gen_universe.py --repository ~/work/private-universe/packages/ --out-dir ~/work/private-universe/
 ```

-This will result in the following files getting created:
+This will result in the following files getting created.
+The files that end with `.json` are the content of Universe while files that end with `.content-type` are the content type of that Universe.
 ```bash
  tree ~/work/private-universe/
  /home/user/work/private-universe/